dandumitriu33/html-practice/README.md

-#Mozilla Developer Network - HTML practice repository
+# Mozilla Developer Network - HTML practice repository

 This is just an educational/practice repository for html with a terrible looking site made in Flask.

 The MDN tutorial can be found here: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML

 ## Installation

+**Note**: Installation process may be different depending on operating system.

 If you want to see this project you can follow these steps:
 1. Install Python 3 - https://www.python.org/